fahmee-faiza/fahmee-faiza/README.md

 ### Hi there 👋
+I’m Fahmee Faiza, a CS student and a developer making weird projects for the web.

+- 🔭 I’m currently working on developing my skills by developing some silly projects.
+- 🌱 I’m currently learning Javascript.
+- 📫 I am from Bangladesh.
+- 😄 Here are some of my short projects.

 <!--
 **fahmee-faiza/fahmee-faiza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.